Non-Tribal Commercial Halibut Regulatory Changes: Vessel Monitoring Systems, Seabird Avoidance Measures, and Catch Reporting

 • Under development by the Council

-(2) Requiring all vessels in the DC halibut fishery using bottom longline gear to use seabird avoidance gear when setting fishing gear; and
+• Require vessels participating in the DC halibut fishery and using bottom longline gear to deploy streamer lines when setting gear (follow seabird avoidance measures) when fishing in the EEZ.

-In September 2024, the Council reviewed a draft analysis of the impacts of the above items (September Council Meeting, Agenda Item F.2, Attachment 1) and adopted a range of alternatives and preliminary preferred alternative for the requirement to implement seabird avoidance measure requirements (see September 20204 Decision Summary Document).
-The Council is anticipated to take final action in November 2024.
+In September 2024, the Council reviewed a draft analysis of the impacts of the above items (Agenda Item F.2, Attachment 1) and adopted a range of alternatives.
+The Council also selected a preliminary preferred alternative for streamer lines, specifically that they would be required by vessels participating in the DC halibut fishery when setting gear in the EEZ (see September 20204 Decision Summary Document).